sahil_ramani / field_v3.2

 Symptoms

-However, as someone living with Obsessive-Compulsive Personality Disorder (OCPD), I can attest that the mantra of relentless organization is taken to an extreme for individuals like us.
-For us, the success or failure of a day hinges on being perfectly organized from the start.
-Even a task that may take a mere 30 minutes or more becomes an impossible hurdle if there’s even a shred of uncertainty about the time available.
-Our brains shut down, urging us not to attempt it until we have a guaranteed 30 minutes in our schedule.
-I once spent a painstaking four hours attempting to bake three cakes for my spouse’s birthday, only to end up with none of them turning out as desired.
-Could I have simply bought the cakes from a store and enjoyed that precious time with her instead?
+Living with OCPD means taking that advice to an extreme it was never meant for.
+For me, the success or failure of a day hinges on being perfectly organized from the start.
+A task that takes 30 minutes becomes impossible to start if there’s any uncertainty about whether I have 30 minutes available; my brain shuts down and refuses until the time is guaranteed.
+I once spent four painstaking hours trying to bake three cakes for my spouse’s birthday, and none of them turned out the way I wanted.
+Could I have bought a cake from the store and spent that precious time with her instead?
 Logically, yes.
-But my brain refused to let me do so, bombarding me with self-criticism: ‘You have failed’, ‘Your cakes are not good enough’, ‘Keep trying until you fix this’.
+My brain wouldn’t let me: ‘You have failed’, ‘Your cakes are not good enough’, ‘Keep trying until you fix this’.
 The struggle is real.

 OCPD @ Social Situations